-We focus on the stateful operators \textsf{PATTERN} and \textsf{PATH} that need to maintain an internal operator state that is accessed during query processing.
+Physical operator implementations for streaming systems have two requirements: they should be push-based and non-blocking, so they do not need the entire input to be available before producing the first result.
+The standard dataflow implementations of stateless \textsf{ FILTER} and \textsf{ UNION} operators can be directly used in SGA, and \textsf{ WSCAN} can be implemented via the standard \textit{map} operator that adjusts the validity intervals of sgts based on window specifications.
+We focus on the stateful operators \textsf{ PATTERN} and \textsf{ PATH} that need to maintain an internal operator state that is accessed during query processing.
 This state is updated as new sgts enter the window and old sgts expire.
 As discussed earlier, time-based sliding windows ensure that the portion of the input that may contribute to any future result is finite, making incremental, non-blocking computation possible.